Breast torture: Suction

-Commercially produced nipple pumps, also known as nipple suction cups, are small cylindrical devices used to produce full nipple erections by pulling on the nipples.
-They also increase the circulation to the nipples and provide erotic nipple stimulation.
-They can be used to sensitise the nipples for subsequent nipple torture, and some models allow the suction level to be increased enough for the device itself to be used for nipple torture.
+Commercially produced nipple pumps, also known as nipple suckers or nipple suction cups, are small cylindrical devices used to produce full nipple erections by pulling on the nipples.
+The increased blood flow to the nipples increases their sensitivity making subsequent nipple torture more intense.
+Some models allow the suction level to be increased enough for the device itself to be used for nipple torture.

 Breast pumps can be used for erotic lactation as part of BDSM play.
 They can trigger lactation without pregnancy, allowing for the milking of a submissive's breasts.
+Some vacuum pumps have cups large enough to cover the entire breast.

 Suction is sometimes applied to the breasts via erotic cupping, a technique in which cups, bowls or bells are used to create suction on the skin in a method similar to the cupping therapy used in alternative medicine.
 The sensation can be erotic, and drawing blood to the skin can make the area more sensitive once the cups are removed.
 Larger cups create more suction, which makes the resulting sensations more intense.
 The practice can also cause pain and leave bruised marks on the skin.